weewx/weewx/docs_src/reference/weewx-options/stdreport.md

 If you wish to use rsync, you must configure passwordless ssh using public/private key authentication from the user account that WeeWX runs, to the user account on the remote machine where the files will be copied.
+For details on how to do so, see the [wiki](https://github.com/weewx/weewx/wiki/rsync-setup).

 #### enable